 - Hallmark Hall of Fame (All Genres)

-- The Haunting Hour: The Series (Horror)
+- The Haunting Hour (Horror)

 - The Hunger (Horror)

-- Masters Of Horror (Horror, with each entry made by an acclaimed horror director)
+- Masters of Horror (Horror, with each entry made by an acclaimed horror director)

 - Night Gallery (Horror/Speculative Fiction)